 Before diving in with design proposals there is desktop research that needs to be undertaken.
 The depth of this research will depend on the site and the scope of the project.
-For example, an extension to a residential dwelling will require less research than a new build dwelling.
+For example, an extension to a residential dwelling will require less research than a new build dwelling or barn conversion.
 Examples of information to be assessed for a potential site are:

 - Planning Policy: An exploration of planning policy in relation to 1) Development. e.g. does local planning policy support the re-use of agricultural buildings as dwellings?
 2) Geography.
 Is the site is within a flood zone, the countryside or within the boundaries of an established conurbation?